TOP > Kilns > Banko Kiln

 Profile

-Banko Kiln is the place of ten minutes' drive from the Arita station, JR Sasebo Line, and is also ten minutes' drive from the Hasamiarita interchange of Nishi Kyushu expressway.
+Bankogamashoken Kiln is the place of ten minutes' drive from the Arita station, JR Sasebo Line, and is also ten minutes' drive from the Hasamiarita interchange of Nishi Kyushu expressway.
 It faces Prefectural Route 281, commonly called Sarayama-dori Avenue.
 That is the main street of annual Arita pottery festival where many tourists visit.
-Once the potter lived in Akaemachi to paint overglaze enamel for Nabashima clan and the district of craftsmen is protected by Sueyama-shrine which worships Li Sampei who started making Arita Ware.
+Once the potter lived in Akae-machi to paint overglaze enamel for the Nabashima clan and the district of craftsmen is protected by Sueyama-shrine which worships Li Sampei who started making Arita ware.
 The atmosphere is still retaining as it used to be.
-Banko Kiln was established in 1884, had named from the first generation potter's name.
+Bankogamashoken Kiln was established in 1884, had named from the first generation potter's name.
 Arita's history comes along by the white plastered wall buildings.
-The fifth generation potter SHOMURA, Ken is working at Banko Kiln now.
-The large plate hangs on top of the wall at the entrance, the name is "Peacock design in overglaze enamel" .
-The gallery is the right side of the building and porcelains are exhibited made by Ken.
-Hisaki who is Ken's son is also the ceramic artist and his porcelains are also displayed in the gallery.
-Overseas tourists visit the kiln so many times to see the clear, soft expression of the glaze with excellent technique.
+Ken-san is the fifth generation potter.
+The large plate hangs on top of the wall at the entrance, the name is "Peacock design in overglaze painting".
+The gallery is the right side of the pottery.
+Hisaki-san is also a ceramic artist and works are also displayed in the gallery.
+Overseas tourists visit the kiln to see a clear and soft expression of the glaze with excellent technique.

 Address : 1-2-3 Akaemachi, Arita-cho, Nishimatsuura-gun, Saga 844-0006 Japan